-From delicacies derived from intestinal slurry and poultry dressed up as mythical beasts to chivalric scenes acted out by game, this list looks at some of the ways we’ve used and abused our culinary culture to make statements about power, civility, and class.
+From delicacies derived from intestinal slurry and poultry dressed up as mythical beasts to chivalric scenes acted out by game, this list looks at how we have used and abused our culinary culture to make statements about power, civility, and class.
 By nature of their exclusivity, delicacies relate to all three.
 And because historically only those with the means to source the rarest of foodstuffs—not to mention the resources to turn them into something gastronomically pleasant—have created such delicacies, only these people will feature in this list.

 So should you have the stomach for it, read on.